 James heard Combs slip his helmet on.

 “Time, troops.
+My usual speech.
 Check and re-check bayonets, ammo, knives.
-Batten down your dangles.
-Stay alert to stay vertical.
+Batten down your dangles — hold back your smart-ass remarks, Tony.
+When we get there, stay alert to stay vertical.
 Remember, you’re the best.
 Handpicked.
 Full of grit and guts.
 Those Krauts’ chances are between zero and none — ’cause what we’re dealing with here is a piece of–“

 “Cake,” five voices said.

 Jangled nerves were quieted, for a jiffy.
-In war, they were like the insects — kept returning.
+In war, they were like the shooed insects — they kept returning.

 In the black-as-coal forest, James donned his helmet.
 He left it unstrapped.
-A Kraut yanking on its visor to throw him off balance might be surprised long enough for James to get the upper hand.
-He sucked in air and climbed to his feet.
+If a Kraut sneaked up from behind and yanked on the helmet’s visor to throw him off balance, he might be surprised long enough for James to get the upper hand.
+James sucked in air and climbed to his feet.
 With the rest of the squad of American paratroopers, he headed out of the forest.